Our readers keep the lights on and the coffee maker working hard! As an Amazon Associate, I earn from qualifying purchases.

 - Not for use during drought

-Gardeners who maintain diverse plantings appreciate the versatility.
+Gardeners who maintain diverse plantings appreciate the organic certification and low burn risk.
 For grub control, this product plays a supporting role by keeping plants healthy enough to tolerate minor pest pressure.
 It does not contain insecticides or fungicides.
 Pair with a dedicated grub product if infestation is likely.

 What works